 The Georges de Beauregard National and International prize

 Centre national des arts plastiques (Cnap)(National Centre for Fine Arts) prize

 The GNCR prize

 The Renaud Victor prize

-The Highschool award
+The High School Students’ award

-The audience award
+The Air France audience award

 Other prizes may be attributed upon decision of the festival Board of Directors in agreement with and upon suggestion of juries.

 article 14 :